What’s New?

 • Niagara fluid readback used for buoyancy and fluid detection returns results with (at least) one frame delay.
 It’s good enough for most features like swimming fluid detection but not 100% reliable.
 Trace hits with dynamic fluids are not supported now.

-• The system is advanced and complicated, so that it may be overwhelming for beginners.
+• The system is advanced and complicated, so it may be overwhelming for beginners.
 The code is clean and elegant, but blueprint reading skills and example code analysis are required.

 • The simulation area can’t be rotated.
 The product supports only axis-aligned rectangular volume.